 Friday, February 13, 2015

-A feast for the eyes
+A feast for the eyes, Galeria de Arte Mexicano, Isla Mujeres

-Multi-hued talavera pottery bowls, plates, cups, serving dishes, and wine goblets are crammed into shelves, stacked from floor to ceiling.
+Multi-hued Talavera pottery bowls, plates, cups, serving dishes, and wine goblets are crammed into shelves, stacked from floor to ceiling.
 Brightly painted Mexican hand-crafted masks decorate the walls.
-Dazzling silver glints in the brightly lit store; earrings, necklaces, rings, pendants, and chains are stuffed into velvet lined display boxes, stacked in glass cabinets, and hung from the walls.
+Dazzling silver glints in the brightly lit store; earrings, necklaces, rings, pendants, and chains are stuffed into velvet-lined display boxes, stacked in glass cabinets, and hung from the walls.
 Scores of semi-precious stones in hues of turquoise, coral and lapis lazuli blue glow like delicate flowers in a meadow of silver jewelry.
 It's visual overload!

-Alejandro Amaya Trejo & Luvia Espinosa
+Alejandro Amaya Trejo & Lluvia Espinosa

 The proprietor, Alejandro Amaya Trejo, has lived on Isla Mujeres for twenty-eight years, operating his Galeria for the past twenty-two years on the corner of Guerrero Avenue, near the Super X-Press Store.